PatrickLangford/DQWebsite/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I love both the practical side of being an Educational Psychologist and the theory and praxis of research.
+bio: I love both the practical side of being an Educational Psychologist and the designing and conduting research.
 education:
   courses:
   - course: DEdPsy Professional Educational, Child and Adolescent Psychology